CarolineNjorog3/Transforming-homes-elevating-values/README.md

 <h2 style="font-size: 18px;">Model Evaluation</h2>

-#### Assessing the performance of the model and interpretin the coefficients
+#### Assessing the performance of the model and interpreting the coefficients

 We used the mean squared Error to assess the model.
 This metric (MSE) measures the average absolute difference between the predicted and actual values.
 It provides a measure of the average magnitude of errors in the model's predictions.
-Below is the visual reprecentation of the model coefficients
+Below is the visual representation of the model coefficients

 <p align="center">
   <img src="images/Coefficients visuals.png" alt="Sample Image">